|Abstract submission opens||October 2018|

-Abstracts must be submitted through the Nutrition 2018 abstract submission website.
+Abstracts must be submitted through the Nutrition 2019 Abstract Submission website.
 The information listed below will be required during the abstract submission process.

-Presentation Type: Presenting authors can indicate their preference for presentation type (Poster, Oral, or Indifferent).
+Preferred Presentation Type: Presenting authors can indicate their interest in a preferred presentation type for the abstract.
+These include:

 Presenting Author: Contact information, ASN membership status and academic level must be provided.